jenkins-x/jx-docs/content/en/docs/install-setup/create-cluster/eks.md

   value       = module.eks-jx.vault_user_secret
   description = "The Vault IAM user secret"
 }

 ```

-Due to the Vault issue [7450](https://github.com/hashicorp/vault/issues/7450), the Terraform module needs to create a new IAM user for installing Vault.
+Due to the Vault issue [7450](https://github.com/hashicorp/vault/issues/7450), this Terraform module needs for now to create a new IAM user for installing Vault.
 It also creates an IAM access key whose id and secret are defined in the output above.
-You need the id and secret for running [`jx boot`](#running-jx-boot).
+You need the id and secret for running [`jx boot`](/docs/install-setup/create-cluster/eks/#running-jx-boot).

+The _jx_requirements_ output is a helper for creating the initial input for `jx boot`.

-If you do not want Terraform to create a new IAM user, or you do not have permissions to create one, you need to provide the name of an existing IAM user.
+If you do not want Terraform to create a new IAM user or you do not have permissions to create one, you need to provide the name of an existing IAM user.

 ```
 module "eks-jx" {
   source  = "jenkins-x/eks-jx/aws"

+  output "jx_requirements" {
+    value = module.eks-jx.jx_requirements
+  }

   vault_user="<your_vault_iam_username>"
 }